Ennar1991/ZydDash/BLE_Telemetry.md

 * AT+PWD[123456]
   * Asks to check if the 6-digit password provided in the [] brackets is correct.
 There is no real security or access control provided by this password, it is only a placebo for the app.
   * Response type 1: `OK+PWD:Y` (password is correct)
-  * Response type 2: `OK+PWD:N` (password is not correct and connection is terminated)
+  * Response type 2: `OK+PWD:N` (password is not correct and connection is subsequently terminated)
 * AT+PWDM[123456]
   * Changes the password to the 6-digit password provided in the [] brackets.
 No knowledge of the old password is required to do this.
-*AT+NAME[NewName]
+* AT+NAME[NewName]
   * Changes the scooter's name to the new name provided in the [] brackets.
 No knowledge of the password is required to do this.
-Renaming the scooter to something not starting with HW or e.g. ePF can break compatibility with some vendor apps that are looking for names starting with "their" abbreviation.
+Renaming the scooter to something not starting with HW_ (HobbyWing) or e.g. ePF (ePowerFun) can break compatibility with some vendor's apps that are looking for names starting with "their" abbreviation.

 ### Low level data service
-UUID beginning with 0000f1f0
+UUID beginning with `0000f1f0`

-Char 1 (Client-receive) UUID beginning with 0000f1f2
+Char 1 (Client-receive) UUID beginning with `0000f1f2`

-Char 2 (Client-transmit) UUID beginning with 0000f1f1
+Char 2 (Client-transmit) UUID beginning with `0000f1f1`

 Here lie the really interesting bits.
-Sending any hex value to characteristic 0000f1f1 will trigger a burst of twelve notifications, sent on characteristic 0000f1f2.
+Sending any hex value to characteristic `0000f1f1` will trigger a burst of twelve notifications, sent on characteristic `0000f1f2`.
 Looking closely, these are two different but repeating data structures.

 Sending a protocol conform data string, you can configure the three speeds (for the three selectable 'gears'), light on/off, reset the trip distance counter, lock/unlock the scooter, select a gear.